ribomation/just_resting/README.md

 # JustRESTing - REST Microservices in Modern C++
-An ultra-fast light-weight REST-WS server based on features of C++17 intended to quickly and easily implement micro-services.
+An ultra-fast light-weight REST-WS server based on features of C++17 intended to quickly and easily implement microservices.

 The usage model of this framework is inspired by frameworks in other languages, such as [Express.js](https://expressjs.com/)  and [SparkJava](https://sparkjava.com/).

-## Simple Example
+# Simple Examples
+## Compilation on the command-line

 Here is a small *Hello World* example

     #include <iostream>